quintype/malibu/tutorial/preview.md

       }
     });
 ```
-In the above example, I have added an event listener to listen to any message passed by the postMessage() method during preview call and taking the data, storing it to state.
+In the above example, I have added an event listener to listen to message passed by the postMessage() method during preview call and taking the data, storing it to state.

 ## Steps to implement the feature